kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 Thank you for depositing your data set, [*title of the data set*], to [*name of repository*].

-After we receive a data set, we review it to ensure that the data we host are as complete and understandable as possible.
+After we receive a data set, we review it to ensure that the data we host is as complete and understandable as possible.
 We have reviewed your data set and have the following recommendations for you:

 - Recommendation #1
 - Recommendation #2